justinpinkney/justinpinkney.com/content/blog/feature-space-input-space/index.md

 ---
-title: From feature space to input space - Inventing new techniques in deep learning
+title: From feature space to input space
-date: "2020-07-29"
+date: "2020-08-05"
-description: thing
+description: An article looking at the connection between input space and feature space in deep neural networks and how various novel methods have been invented by generalising techniques between the two.
+cover: flowers-cut.jpg
 ---

-_This short article looks at the connection between input space and feature space in deep neural networks and how various novel methods have been invented by generalising techniques between the two._

 ## Input space and Feature space are different sides of the looking glass